Exact Apparent Motion via Eulerian Flow Maps: Real-Time Animated Streamlines for Immersive Exploration

 MY ALT TEXT

-Large step size fail to converge near vortices to form vortex cores, while small step sizes generate excessive primitives that sharply increase rendering load.
+Large step sizes fail to converge near vortices to capture vortex cores, while small step sizes generate excessive primitives that sharply increase the rendering load.

 MY ALT TEXT

-Adaptive step size integration can automatically adjust step size based on truncation error, achieving both more accurate streamlines and reduced primitive count.
+Adaptive step-size integration dynamically adjusts the step size based on truncation errors, achieving geometrically accurate streamlines while minimizing primitive counts.

 Another Carousel